AlexCppns/ac-fancy-input/README.md

     </div>

 where `acfi-content-template` is the template contained in the `ng-repeat` block of the suggestion box.
-`content` is the only object you have access to in that scope, it can be edited via the service `acfiData` (now being refactored).
+`content` is the only object you have access to in that scope, it can be edited via the service `acfiDataInstance` which handle instances of `acfiData`.
 `1` should match the identifier of the corresponding input.

 List of optional attributes: